Flexible working, off-shore resources, and virtual teams mean that today’s managers spend more time not sitting with their team members.

-Whether you a project manager, colleague or another member of a matrix team, if someone is responsible for doing something and they aren’t giving you the reassurance that you need to know that the work will get done, you can talk to their manager.
+Whether you are a project manager, colleague, or another member of a matrix team, if someone is responsible for doing something and they aren’t giving you the reassurance that you need to know that the work will get done, you can talk to their manager.

 However, approaching it as a formal escalation (“Bob isn’t doing what I asked.
 Can you talk to him please?”) isn’t going to get you very far.

 It’s more collaborative, and you’ll get better results, if you frame it as a request for help, and explain why you are asking.
 “Bob is working on XYZ for my project.
 I’d like to line up the Marketing team as they need to do ABC when Bob is finished.
 Is it going to be OK to book that for Monday as per the schedule?”

 Keep your formal escalations for when you really need them.

 It can be very easy to fall into the trap of using conference calls at the same time following the same format.
 When they work, they are great for keeping project team members on track.
 But it can also be useful to once a month or so do something different to improve team management.

 - Video conferencing if you normally use audio

 - Audio if you normally use video conferencing

 - Breaking the team into smaller, functional groups and meeting with those teams

 - Skipping the meeting and sending an email update